Getting started with ACG SDK on PLECS

 To generate code for the B-Box RCP or B-Board PRO from the Closed_Loop_Control substem, press on [CTRL+Alt+B] or click on Coder > Coder Options to open the Coder Options window.

 If you started from the default template model everything will be configured as showed below.

 To launch the code generation process simply press the build button.
-It will generate the CPU code and BB Control utility software will be automatically launched and load the code into the target (B-Box RCP or a B-Board).
-More information on BB Control is available on Getting started with BB Control (PN139).
+It will generate the CPU code, and Cockpit will be automatically launched.
+Cockpit will then load the code onto the target (B-Box RCP or a B-Board).
+More information on Cockpit is available on Programming and operating imperix controllers (PN138).